Team Dashboards

 Work Breakdown

 This graph dissects the lines of code added or changed during this iteration or week.
 Click on the graph icon to see changes in your work breakdown over the past few iterations.
-Click on the button to see all active branches in the activity tab.
+Click on the button to see all branches that sum up this tab.

 New Work - Newly added lines of code.